 When required, search warrants and affidavits shall be prepared by department personnel with assistance from the District Attorneys Office.
+(Also see Neenah PD Policy Manual: 606.4 SEARCH WARRANTS)

 311.3.2 WARRANT EXECUTION

 Once secured, officers have five (5) days to execute the Search Warrant from the day the judge signs the warrant.
 Holidays and Weekends count in the 5 day time frame.
 Upon execution of the search warrant, a copy shall be left with the person and or at the property searched.
 (NOTE: A copy of the affidavit is NOT given to the person or left at the property).
 If the warrant is not executed in the 5 day time frame, a new warrant process must be started.